Birthing Centers In Houston: A Mama Bear’s Guide To Planning For Her Delivery

 Simply visiting a doctor’s office for routine bloodwork is a frightening experience for me (dont judge me) so I can imagine how intimidating a hospital might be for expecting mothers.

-Fears like these lead to the creation of something called birthing centers.
+It’s fears like these lead to the creation of birthing centers.

 - What is a Birthing Center?